akimi-yano/Helmets_and_Vests_Object_Detection/README.md

 # Helmets and Vests Object Detection

 ### Project Summary:
-This project creates a machine learning model to operate an object detection task on vehicle registration plates, using PyTorch.
+This project creates a machine learning model to operate an object detection task on vehicle registration plates, using TensorFlow.

 ---